eliherm/299Competition/README.md

-# ELEC299 (Mechatronics) Final Competition
+# Mechatronics Final Competition

-Arduino code for the final project of a mechatronics project.
+Arduino code for the final project of a mechatronics course.
+Queen's University (ELEC299).

 ## Competition Description